Complaints regarding your Council property

 • look into your case fully and properly

-We would request that you treat the Council and its employees with dignity and respect when submitting complaints and feedback.
+We ask that you treat us and our employees with dignity and respect when submitting complaints and feedback.
 We reserve the right to cancel any complaint that contains excessive foul and abusive language.
+You will be asked to resubmit the complaint.